 The school-university transition represents a decisive moment in the life of a student.
 The choice of the degree program is a decision which should be taken carefully, as it will affect his/her whole life.
-At the same time, the beginning of university life is the time a student reach autonomy and independence, but like many situations of transition and growth, can bring about uncertainties and/or difficulties.
+At the same time, the beginning of university life is the time a student reach autonomy and independence, but like many situations of transition and growth, it can bring uncertainties and/or difficulties.
 In this context, the peer-to-peer approach is particularly successful.
-For this reason, the Department of Geosciences in the last year added to the teaching tutoring traditionally offered to the first-year students in specific subjects on particularly critical exams (Math and Physics), also an informative tutoring, providing organizational support to first-year students, international students and dual career "student-athletes", as well as informative support in guidance initiatives addressed to high-school seniors who must choose their bachelor's degree program.
-Tutors are students enrolled in master's degrees and doctoral degrees, acting as facilitators and mediators and they receive special training so that they can perform their role effectively.
+For this reason, the Department of Geosciences selects students enrolled in master's degrees and doctoral degrees for tutoring activities.
+Tutors act as facilitators and mediators and they receive special training so that they can perform their role effectively.
+Tutorial activities include both teaching tutoring in particularly critical first-year bachelor's degree subjects (Maths, Physics and Chemistry), and informative tutoring, providing organizational support to first-year students, international students and dual career "student-athletes", as well as informative support in guidance initiatives addressed to high-school seniors who must choose their bachelor's degree program.

-During the 2022 spring term, the Department of Geosciences proposed for the first time the "Venerdì delle Geoscienze", a series of open days on demand offered to the future undergraduate students, with orientation activities and visits to the places of the Department (i.e. teaching rooms, study halls, library and laboratories).
-This new project, led by a tutor, increased the visibility of our bachelor's degree program and had a notable success.
+During the 2023 spring term, the Department of Geosciences participated to the orientation days proposed by the University of Padova both for bachelor's degree programs and master's degree programs and organized a series of open days addressed to the future undergraduate students, with information activities, lab experiences and visits to the places of the Department (i.e. teaching rooms, study halls, library and laboratories).
+These activities, led by our tutors, increased the visibility of our bachelor's degree programs and had a notable success.